NolbertoCastro/MovTurn/README.md

 CONNECTOR: COMMA AND | COMMA THEN | COMMA AND THEN | COMMA | AND THEN

 ## Inputs
-Some of the insputs that must be accepted are the following:
+Some of the inputs that must be accepted are the following:
 * Robot, please move ahead by 2 blocks.
 * Robot, please advance 3 blocks forward
 * Robot, please advance by 3 blocks, make a 90 degree turn, and then proceed forward by 2 blocks.